 U.S. Assistance to Argentina

-The Department of State provided more than $6 million in bilateral assistance to Argentina in FY 2018 and FY 2019.
-This funding promotes regional stability and democracy as well as non-proliferation and nuclear security through cooperation on export controls and border security.
-The United States and Argentina also cooperate on economic revitalization and public security.
-In supporting Argentina’s counternarcotics law enforcement and counterterrorism capabilities, the Department of State’s Bureau of International Narcotics and Law Enforcement Affairs implements programs to foster law enforcement and justice cooperation and institutional capacity building, and this has strengthened the ability of both governments to respond to shared security interests in the Western Hemisphere.
+The Department of State allocated $3.1 million for Argentina for FY 2020.
+This funding promotes regional security.
+The Department of State’s Bureau of International Narcotics and Law Enforcement Affairs partners with Argentina to deliver counter-narcotics and criminal justice capacity building, which has strengthened the ability of both governments to disrupt transnational crime in the Western Hemisphere.
 The Department of State’s Bureau of Counterterrorism works with Argentina to strengthen national and regional partnerships and information sharing to counter evolving terrorist threats leading to important steps in counterterrorism efforts, including the designation of Hizballah as a terrorist organization.
-The Department of State’s Bureau of Political and Military Affairs provides military education and training to Argentina’s military personnel.
+The Department of State’s Bureau of Political and Military Affairs supports professional military education and training for Argentina’s military personnel.
 These courses help to professionalize their military and strengthen the enduring relationship between our militaries.
 Additionally, U.S. Department of Labor programs help the government and civil society combat child and forced labor, increase worker safety, and expand apprenticeship opportunities for at-risk youth.
 The United States and Argentina also cooperate on economic revitalization.

 Bilateral Economic Relations